 To locate a specific journal by title you will want to use the journal finder:

 - Go to the library home page.
 Scroll down to the middle of the page.
 Underneath the heading Jerry Falwell Library, find the sub-heading Research.
 Then, click on Journal by Name.
 On the next page type in the title of the journal, you are searching for in the search box and click the search icon.

-2) On the next page, all of the databases that have that journal in it will be shown.
+- Select the version you want from the resulting list.
 If you do not yield any results, try checking your spelling.
 Otherwise, we may not have that particular journal available if there are no results.
 If that is the case, you might consider our Interlibrary Loan program.

-3) Find the database that has the years of the journal that you want to view.
-The years will be listed beside the database title.
+- On the next page you will see a list of databases that have access to that publication.
+Find the database that has the years of the journal that you want to view.
+The years will be listed below the database title.
 Click on the database that has the years of the journal that you want to view.

 *You may also want to use this page to search for journals using an alphabetized list or ISSN.

 If you have any additional questions, feel free to reach out to us at (434) 592-3362 or at email@example.com.